 In this section, we review related theoretical works on the side effects of differentially private learning.
 Interested readers can refer to Appendix~\ref{appendix: related work} for a detailed discussion.

 \textbf{Analysis of differentially private learning side effects.} Several studies have sought to provide theoretical explanations for the side effects associated with differentially private learning.
 For example, \cite{tran2021differentially} employed Taylor expansion to investigate the disparate impact by analyzing the local loss landscape of twice differentiable loss functions during optimization. \cite{sanyal2022unfair} studied unfairness in long-tailed data distributions in an asymptotic setting where the number of training samples tends to infinity. \cite{zhang2022differentially} explored adversarial robustness in private linear classifiers. \citet{wu2023augment} reveal that \ac{dpsgd} compromises the smoothness of the loss surface, necessitating specialized randomized smoothing techniques to restore certified adversarial robustness.
 These analyses are often predicated on assumptions that do not readily extend to the non-convex and non-smooth nature of modern neural networks.
+Although recent theoretical analyses suggest that DP noise can improve generalization for two-layer networks in the high-dimensional regime \citep{shi2026towards}, our work highlights a complementary perspective: under moderate dimensions, DP noise can alter feature learning in ways that reduce fairness and robustness.

 In contrast, this paper presents a unified framework that elucidates all the aforementioned phenomena in \ac{dpsgd}-trained two-layer ReLU \acp{cnn} by characterizing the underlying feature learning process.